atkm/seisan-line/README.md

 To change those options, see 'HowTo: Change pre-defined installation options'

 ### Add a new type of an existing distro ###
 The only way to do this currently is to manually a new key-value pairs in each seeds/\*.yml file.
-A better method coming up soon!
+A better method coming up soon.

 ### Add new OS ###
 First, you need to manually create corresponding directories in `seisan-line/definitions`.
 Then you need to deal with the origami code.
 As in 'adding a new type of an existing distro', the process is tedious.
 This code needs to be more scalable.